Luxury Hotels in Marbella: Golden Mile Resorts and Old Town Stays

 What luxury actually means here

 In Marbella, the term luxury is more specific than a simple star rating.
 It generally falls into three categories: the classic resort, the boutique townhouse and the modern wellness retreat.
-Unlike Seville or Granada, where luxury often focuses on heritage architecture, Marbella luxury is defined by space, service ratios and exclusive access to the shoreline.
+Unlike Sevilla or Granada, where luxury often focuses on heritage architecture, Marbella luxury is defined by space, service ratios and exclusive access to the shoreline.
 In many of the top-tier resorts, you are paying for the beach club membership that comes with your room.
 These clubs are the social hubs of the city, and a stay at a luxury property often guarantees a prime sun lounger that would otherwise be unavailable to the public.

 Service here is highly professionalised.
 At the top end, expect a staff-to-guest ratio that allows for personal packing services, on-call drivers and 24-hour concierges who can secure tables at restaurants that appear fully booked.
 However, be aware that luxury in Marbella often comes with a particular social atmosphere.
 Some properties are designed for visibility and nightlife, while others are fortress-like estates designed for total privacy.
 You must decide if you want to be seen or if you want to be hidden.
 It is also worth noting that many luxury hotels here are decades old.
 While they maintain impeccable service, the room decor can lean towards a traditional, heavy style that may feel dated if you prefer the minimalist aesthetic of modern international chains.

 Wellness and sports facilities are also a significant part of the luxury definition in this city.
 You are not just looking at a small basement gym.
 A true luxury hotel in Marbella will typically offer a substantial medical spa, a professional-grade tennis club or direct access to one of the coast's premier golf courses.
 If a hotel calls itself luxury but only offers a standard treatment room and a small pool, it is likely overstating its position within the local market.
+Iconic properties like the Marbella Club and Puente Romano set the actual benchmark for true luxury amenities here.

 Best areas of Marbella for it